138paulmiller/SheepDa/README.md

 	(print p)			; 64

 ### TODO:
-- [ ] FILE I/O applications to set where to print
+- [ ] FILE I/O applications
+- [ ] Derived expression to extend current functionality, such as set, let, and case